Arakhis/redesigned-octo-lamp/README.md

 # LSTM-based Forex trader

-Forex trading robot using FSCApi for data and MetaApi for MT5 server.
+Forex trading robot using FCSApi for data and MetaApi for MT5 server.
 Use your own API key

 How it works?